cardillan/mindcode/doc/syntax/TOOLS-MLOG-WATCHER.markdown

 If you need to run the communication on a different port, you need to change the port number in Mindustry Mlog Watcher settings, and provide the new port number to Mindcode compiler using the `--watcher-port` command-line option.
 Additionally, there's a 500 millisecond timeout interval when trying to connect to Mlog Watcher, which can be also changed through the `--watcher-timeout` command--line option.

-When the communication with Mlog Watcher fails, Mindcode compiler writes out an error message and produces all other outputs as usual.
+When the communication with Mlog Watcher fails, Mindcode compiler writes out an error message, but produces all other outputs as usual.

 ---